jirevwe/jirevwe.github.io/source/_posts/circuit-breaker.md

 - Row-level database triggers significantly affect query performance by about 3x.
 [4]

 ## Our Solution: Use Redis and Postgres Database Polling + leader election using RedLock
 This was inspired by AWS’s Do Constant Work [6] philosophy.
+We chose this approach because it is deterministic and easy to grok.
+Polling will take a toll on the db for sure, but with relatively good indexes and a reasonable poll interval the db hit won't be noticeable.

 ### PostgreSQL